-In March 2010, we completed our strategic investment in American Capital Acquisition Corporation ("ACAC").
-We formed ACAC with The Michael Karfunkel 2005 Grantor Retained Annuity Trust (the "Trust") for the purpose of acquiring from GMAC Insurance Holdings, Inc. and Motor Insurance Corporation ("MIC", together with GMAC Insurance Holdings, Inc., "GMACI's U.S. consumer property and casualty insurance business (the "GMACI Business"), a writer of automobile coverages through independent agents in the United States.
+We have a strategic investment in National General Holding Corp. ("NGHC").
+We formed NGHC with The Michael Karfunkel 2005 Grantor Retained Annuity Trust (the "Trust") for the purpose of acquiring from GMAC Insurance Holdings, Inc. and Motor Insurance Corporation their U.S. consumer property and casualty insurance business, a writer of automobile coverages through independent agents in the United States.
 Its coverages include standard/preferred auto, RVs, non-standard auto and commercial auto.
-The acquisition included ten statutory insurance companies (the "GMACI Insurers").
-Michael Karfunkel, individually, and the Trust, which is controlled by Leah Karfunkel, own 100% of ACAC's common stock (subject to our conversion rights described below).
-Michael Karfunkel is the chairman of our board of directors and the father-in-law of Barry D. Zyskind, our chief executive officer.
-The ultimate beneficiaries of the Trust include Michael and Leah Karfunkel's children, one of whom is married to Mr. Zyskind.
-In addition, Michael Karfunkel is the Chairman of the Board of Directors of ACAC.
+The acquisition included ten statutory insurance companies (the "NGHC Insurers").
+From the time of the acquisition in 2010 until June 2013, Michael Karfunkel, individually, and the Trust owned 100% of NGHC's common stock (subject to our conversion rights described below).
+Michael Karfunkel is our chairman of the board of directors and the father-in-law of Barry D. Zyskind, our chief executive officer.
+The ultimate beneficiaries of the Trust include Michael Karfunkel's children, one of whom is married to Mr. Zyskind.
+In addition, Michael Karfunkel is the Chairman of the Board of Directors of NGHC.

-Pursuant to the Amended Stock Purchase Agreement, ACAC issued and sold to us for an initial purchase price of approximately \$53.0 million, which was equal to 25% of the capital initially required by ACAC, 53,054 shares of Series A Preferred Stock, which provides an 8% cumulative dividend, is non-redeemable and is convertible, at our option, into 21.25% of the issued and outstanding common stock of ACAC (the "Preferred Stock").
-We have pre-emptive rights with respect to any future issuances of securities by ACAC and our conversion rights are subject to customary anti-dilution protections.
-We have the right to appoint two members to ACAC's board of directors, which consists of six members.
-Subject to certain limitations, the board of directors of ACAC may not take any action at a meeting without at least one of our appointees in attendance and ACAC may not take certain corporate actions without the approval of a majority of its board of directors (including our two appointees).
-In addition, in connection with our investment, ACAC will grant us a right of first refusal to purchase or to reinsure commercial auto insurance business acquired from GMACI.
+Pursuant to the Amended Stock Purchase Agreement, NGHC issued and sold to us for an initial purchase price of approximately \$53.0 million, which was equal to 25% of the capital initially required by NGHC, 53,054 shares of Series A Preferred Stock, which provided an 8% cumulative dividend, was non-redeemable and was convertible, at our option, into 21.25% of the issued and outstanding common stock of NGHC (the "Preferred Stock").
+We had pre-emptive rights with respect to any future issuances of securities by NGHC and our conversion rights were subject to customary anti-dilution protections.
+We had the right to appoint two members of NGHC's board of directors, which consists of up to six members.
+Subject to certain limitations, the board of directors of NGHC could not take any action at a meeting without at least one of our appointees in attendance and NGHC could not take certain corporate actions without the approval of a majority of its board of directors (including our two appointees).